-We offer residential customers a variety of high-speed Internet services with downstream speeds of up to 505 Mbps and downstream speeds of up to 505 Mbps in limited markets.
+We offer residential customers a variety of high-speed Internet services with downstream speeds of up to 505 Mbps in limited markets.
 We are actively deploying wireless gateways throughout our footprint, which combine a customer's wireless router, cable modem and voice adapter, to improve the performance of multiple Internet-enabled devices used at the same time within the home, provide faster Internet speeds and create an in-home Wi-Fi network.
 We are continuing to expand our network of residential, outdoor and business Wi-Fi hotspots to allow most of our high-speed Internet customers to access our high-speed Internet services inside and outside the home, and we provide access to approximately 13.3 million of these hotspots as of December 31, 2015.